Master of Science (M.S.) in Animal Science

 - three letters of recommendation (at least two from undergraduate professors)

-Minimum requirements for the master’s degree may be fulfilled by satisfactory completion of 35 semester hours of graduate credit, with a minimum of 20 hours inside animal science, at least eight hours outside the College of Agriculture Sciences, and a minimum of 50% of coursework must be 500-level graduate courses.
+Minimum requirements for the M.S. in Animal Science degree may be fulfilled by satisfactory completion of 35 hours of graduate credit, with a minimum of 20 credit hours inside animal science, at least eight credit hours outside the School of Agriculture Sciences, and a minimum of 50% of coursework must be 500-level graduate courses.
 A maximum of two animal production related courses (ANS 409, ANS 430, ANS 465, ANS 485) may be counted for graduate credit in the thesis option.
 Additional University requirements are stated in the SIU Graduate Catalog.
 Specific required course work includes:

 - Two semesters of ANS 581 (Seminar)